gruhflust/dto_admin/README.md

 ### Proxmox playbooks

-The playbook `dto_proxstat.yml` displays storage status, network configuration, IP addresses,

-block devices and the Proxmox version.
-It also generates `proxmox-summary.pdf` which summarises this information for each queried server on its own page.
+The playbook `dto_proxstat.yml` displays storage status, network configuration, IP addresses, block devices, hardware details, the system uptime and the Proxmox version.
+It also lists virtual machines and generates `proxmox-summary.pdf` which summarises this information for each queried server on its own page and includes the report creation date.

 The playbook `dto_proxcomfort.yml` disables the subscription warning on a Proxmox host by